-Take a moment to explore the benefits of doctor direct’s practice so you can decide whether or not it's the right choice for you and your family.
+Take a moment to explore the benefits of doctor direct’s practice.
+You can decide if this is the right choice for you & your family.

-Direct Primary Care, or DPC, is a model of healthcare that puts patients first by getting rid of the red tape that constrains traditional practices.
+Direct Primary Care, or DPC, is a model of healthcare that is simple: just patient and doctor.

-How?
-It's simple: we don't accept insurance, and instead we charge a low monthly membership fee that covers all your primary care office visits.
+We don't accept insurance.
+Instead we charge a low monthly membership fee that covers all your primary care office visits.

 Believe it or not – this actually saves you money in the long run.